bensonchoyintuitas/intuitas_knowledgebase/docs/level_2.md

     - As these may be available in landing - may be realised through views over landing *subject to deduplication

-#### **Silver/EDW layer: Data according to business**
+#### **EDW (Silver) zone: Data according to business**
-The Silver layer focuses on transforming raw data into cleaned, enriched, and validated datasets.
+The EDW (Silver) zone focuses on transforming raw data into cleaned, enriched, and validated datasets.
 These datasets are aligned with broadly accepted business standards and models, making them suitable for a range of downstream requirements.

-While some interpretations consider Silver to be primarily *source-centric*, this blueprint adopts a more flexible approach—allowing for integration and harmonization of assets across multiple data sources.
+While some interpretations consider EDW (Silver) to be primarily *source-centric*, this blueprint adopts a more flexible approach—allowing for integration and harmonization of assets across multiple data sources.

-**Silver/EDW Staging**
+**EDW (Silver) Staging**

 Transformations used to shape source data into standardised, conformed, and fit-for-use Reference Data, Data Vault and Base Information Mart objects.
 Staging is source-centric, with a view to progressively align to concept/entity-centric conventions in the EDW Mart.